Advisory Committees

 Are advisory committee meetings open to the public?

 In most instances, advisory committee meetings are open to the public and subject to the Open Meetings Act ( Government Code, Chapter 551).
 Some advisory committees hold closed sessions to discuss cases or activities of a confidential nature.
 Open meeting notices are posted on the Secretary of State's website.
-You may also find advisory committee meeting dates, times, and locations (or links) by viewing the opening meetings schedule.
-You can sign up to receive notifications about open meetings as well.
+Advisory committee meeting dates, times, and locations (or links) can be found on the open meetings schedule.
+Sign up at delivery.gov to receive notifications about open meetings, as well.

 Are advisory committee meetings broadcast live?